-Replace changes the contents of a String.
+Replace.
+This changes the contents of a String.
 It makes all instances of one substring become another substring.
 The Replace function on String is often useful.
-But it is important to know some of its details.

-First, the Replace method on String object instances in VB.NET receives two parameters.
+First example.
+Replace receives two parameters.
 The parameters can be literal strings embedded in your program or dynamic strings that are determined at runtime.

-VB.NET program that replaces Module Module1 Sub Main() ' Assign string to reference.
-Dim value1 As String = "Darth Vader is frightening."
-Console.WriteLine(value1) ' Replace word with another word.
-Dim value2 As String = value1.Replace("frightening", "silly") Console.WriteLine(value2) End Sub End Module Output Darth Vader is frightening.
-Darth Vader is silly.
+Based on: .NET 4.5 VB.NET program that uses Replace Module Module1 Sub Main() ' Assign string to literal.
+Dim value1 As String = "XXpagitica" Console.WriteLine(value1) ' Replace substring with another substring.
+Dim value2 As String = value1.Replace("XX", "Areo") Console.WriteLine(value2) End Sub End Module Output XXpagitica Areopagitica

 Tip:This behavior is useful when dealing with common string replacements in programs.